Araxeus/custom-electron-prompt/README.md

 Returns an array with with input in same order that was given to the options, for example:
 multiInputOptions: [{usernameOptions}, {passwordOptions}] could return ["Jack", "61523"]

-Must specify selectOptions with valid entries in **one** of the following format:
+Must specify multiInputOptions with valid entries in the following format:

 ```javascript
  multiInputOptions: [{myinputoptions1}, {myinputoptions2}]